 A timeless pie from Florida, this decadent Copycat Kermit’s Key Lime Pie is bursting with flavor from filling to crust.
 You can whip it up in a jiff and it’s so easy to make!

-Let it cool for 20 minutes and place it in the refrigerator to set for 3 hours.
+Let it cool for 20 minutes at room temperature and place it in the refrigerator to set for 6 hours or until firm, but best if overnight.

-In the chilled mixing bowl, pour the sugar along with the cream and whisk until the cream turns into stiff peaks
+Prepare the whipped cream.
+Using a chilled mixing bowl, pour the sugar along with the cream and whisk until the cream turns into stiff peaks.

-Scoop the whipped cream in a piping bag and pipe the frosting on the surface of the pie.
+Spread the whipped cream on the surface of the pie.

 - By the time you’re making the frosting, it’s important to chill the bowl and whisk.
 This keeps the cream cold and traps the air to maintain a light and fluffy consistency.
 Plus, we want this dessert served chilled all the way.